Philipp Haller and Stephen Tu

 Typically, a concrete implementation would use a thread pool to

-execute its by-name argument fun
+execute its by-name argument fun.

 This section describes the remote actors API.
 Its main interface is

-object in package scala.actors.remote
+the RemoteActor object in package scala.actors.remote.
+This object

 provides methods to create and connect to remote actor instances.
 In